-Interphalangeal arthritis occurs in the fingers as a result of degenerative changes post traumatically, from chronic wear, or from underlying inflammatory conditions.
+Interphalangeal arthritis occurs in the fingers as a result of degenerative changes post traumatically, chronic wear or underlying inflammatory conditions.

 Top left is an example of small finger PIP and DIP arthritis.
 On the bottom, patient is receiving an intraarticular cortisone injection under fluoroscopic guidance in our office to treat PIP arthritis.

 As our patient, you will have an in-depth consultation with one of our doctors.
 We will create an individualized treatment plan together, tailored to your problem and lifestyle.
 Our doctors prefer non-invasive treatments whenever possible, including physical therapy and/or injections.
 If your problem ultimately does require surgery, our doctors prefer the least invasive surgical techniques possible.
 Our goals are the same as yours: to get you back to living your best life, pain free.